d2clouds/speedray-cli/docs/documentation/serve.md

 ## Note
-When running `ng serve`, the compiled output is served from memory, not from disk.
+When running `sr serve`, the compiled output is served from memory, not from disk.
 This means that the application being served is not located on disk in the `dist` folder.